hexdump2002/game-miner-public/README.md

 Game Miner was created with the steam deck in mind but should work on any linux distribution.
 If there is enough interest a windows version could be released in the future.

+# Who is behing Game Miner?
+Game Miner has been developed by me, Hexdump.
+You can follow me on twitter: https://twitter.com/_HexDump_ if you want to get news about Game Miner or you are interested in development in general or game development in particular.

 # Key Game Miner functionalities?
 - Slick user interface.
 - Support for multiple steam user accounts
 - Per user game library and configuration settings
-- Add non steam games in seconds instead of minutes and export their configuration for later use
+- Add non steam games in seconds instead of minutes and export their configuration for later use (Artwork included)
 - Discover steam shortcut problems like broken links or missing compatibility tools instantly
 - Share your application or games with other game miner users to use them with 0 configuration.
 Just add them to the library and save ;)
+- Manage your games in bulk of any size with the multi selection mode
+- Select the way you want your games list view.
+From full banner images to the most simplistic icon list.
 - Manage shadercache and compatdata folders in batch or individually
 - No more unknown shadercache or compatdata origins.
 If you use Game miner to add all your non steam games, it will keep track of all games you installed and its data.
 You won't ever again loose track of any game data.
 - And much more...